MicrosoftDocs/Viva/Viva/goals/copilot-intro.md

 |Check whether a specific user can access Copilot in Viva Goals.|`Get-VivaModuleFeatureEnablement -ModuleId VivaGoals -Featureid CopilotInVivaGoals  -Identity  <user_email>`|

-### Configuring copilot settings from Microsoft 365 Admin Center
+### Configure access to Copilot from the Microsoft 365 Admin Center

 You can also control access to Copilot in Viva Goals from the Microsoft 365 Admin Center.